charliegerard/mock-interview-questions/README.md

 * What do people mean when they talk about Single Page Applications (SPAs)?
 And what are the benefits/downsides of this approach?
 * What is the purpose of using a templating language like HAML?
 * What is closure in JavaScript and what is its use ?
+* What is the difference between `.map` and `.forEach`?
+* Does JS pass by value or by reference?
+* How do you create a DOM element in vanilla JS?
+* Difference between GET and POST?
+* Difference between inline, inline-block, block elements?

 # :nut_and_bolt: Back-end